weihungtseng/program-juncture/README.md

     <details class="detailsStyle1">
         <summary><h3 class="summaryTextStyle">Conclusion</h3></summary>
         <p class="paragraphStyle1">From the experiments, it can be concluded that the most suitable BERT model for this study is distilbert-base-multilingual-cased.
 Among the different Text options, the combination of Book Title and Call Number achieved the best prediction performance.
 When considering the data set covered by the top 50 subject keywords, the Micro-F score reached 0.8623.
-In summary, there are two key factors for achieving good performance in predicting subject keywords using <mark qid="Q61726893">BERT</mark>.
+In summary, there are two key factors for achieving good performance in predicting subject keywords using BERT.
 The first factor is the frequency of occurrence (sample size) of the subject keywords, and the second factor is ensuring that the meaning represented by the Text is closely related to the meaning of the subject keywords.
         </p>
     </details>
 </div>